Clashes erupt on Greece-Turkey border as migrants seek entry

-KASTANIES, Greece (AP) — Greek authorities were firing tear gas and stun grenades Wednesday morning to repulse a push by migrants to cross its land border from Turkey, as pressure continued along its frontier after Turkey said its own border with Europe was open to whoever wanted to cross.
+KASTANIES, Greece (AP) — Greek authorities fired tear gas and stun grenades Wednesday morning to repulse a push by migrants to cross its land border from Turkey, as pressure continued along its frontier after Turkey said its own border with Europe was open to whoever wanted to cross.

+Turkish authorities said one person was killed and five were wounded by fire coming from the Greek side — an assertion the Greek government strongly rejected as “fake news.”

-The clashes were near the border village of Kastanies, along a border fence that covers much of the land border not demarcated by the Evros river running along the frontier.
+The clashes were near the border village of Kastanies, along a border fence that covers much of the frontier not demarcated by the Evros river.

 Turkey made good on a threat to open its borders and send migrants into Europe last week.
-Turkish President Recep Tayyip Erdogan’s action triggered days of violent clashes and scenes of chaos at the land border, where thousands of migrants and refugees have gathered.
+Turkish President Recep Tayyip Erdogan’s action triggered days of violent clashes at the land border, where thousands of migrants and refugees have gathered.

+The office of Ekrem Canalp, governor for the Turkish border province of Edirne, said one migrant was killed and five others wounded after Greek police and border units fired tear gas, blank bullets and live rounds at a group of migrants gathered at an area between the Turkish and Greek gates of Pazarkule and Kastanies.

+Greek government spokesman Stelios Petsas categorically denied any migrants had been wounded or killed by Greek authorities.

+Reporters on the Turkish side of the border saw at least four ambulances leave the area.

+The head of emergency services at Edirne’s Trakya University Hospital, Burak Sayhan, told journalists six people had been admitted to the emergency department Wednesday, including one who was dead on arrival.
+He said one person had been shot in the head, two had gunshot wounds to their lower and upper extremities and one had a broken nose.

-Hundreds more have headed to Greek islands from the nearby Turkish coast in dinghies.
+Greece’s sea border with Turkey has also come under pressure.
+In the past few days, hundreds of people have headed to Greek islands from the nearby Turkish coast in dinghies.
 One child died when the rubber dinghy he was in capsized off the coast of the Greek island of Lesbos earlier this week.

+No boat arrivals appeared to be arriving on the islands Wednesday amid gale-force winds and rough seas.

+Greece sent a navy ship to the island of Lesbos Wednesday to house more than 400 of the new arrivals.
+Tension has mounted with some local residents on the island, where the main migrant camp is massively overcrowded.

 The government has called the situation a direct threat to Greece’s national security and has imposed emergency measures to carry out swift deportations and freeze asylum applications for one month.
 Migrants have been reporting being summarily pushed back across the border into Turkey.